 If you’re in North Chattanooga, we recommend Stone Cup Café in Coolidge park for a warm coffee or Basecamp for some Southern comfort food and craft beer.
-If you’re on the Riverfront, check out The Blue Plate, an American diner with a modern spin for dinner.
+If you’re on the Riverfront, check out Puckett's near the Tennessee Aquarium.

 And finally, celebrate 26 years of Holiday tradition at Rock City’s award-winning Enchanted Garden of Lights.
 Located a quick drive from downtown Chattanooga, this magical Christmas lights experience is one of Chattanooga's memorable winter events.

 Click here to see the full Holiday Trail of Lights Guide.

 If you’re looking for ways to stay inside this Winter - don’t worry, Chattanooga’s attractions have got you covered (pun intended).
 Holidays Under the Peaks is a fun-filled adventure through an underwater wonderland where you can explore and look for clues to solve a seasonally-themed scavenger hunt throughout both buildings at the Tennessee Aquarium.
 Walk across the street to the IMAX Theater and watch The Polar Express on a giant six-story screen!